-A Six Sigma project is divided into five phases: Define, Measure, Analyze, Improve, and Control.
+A Six Sigma project is divided into five phases: Define, Measure Phase, Analyze, Improve, and Control.
 As you will learn in a Lean Six Sigma Green Belt course, these five stages are abbreviated as DMAIC.
 In order to certify as a Six Sigma Green Belt, you have to have a solid understanding of Six Sigma principles and the whole Six Sigma approach.
 To do that, you have to understand each phase in detail.
-As also explained in the online free Six Sigma training a Six Sigma project cannot start without going through the Six Sigma Define phase.
+As also explained in the online free Six Sigma training a Six Sigma project cannot start without going through the Six Sigma Define stage.

 Attend our 100% Online & Self-Paced Free Six Sigma Training.

 The first point that we need to talk about when discussing the Six Sigma Define phase is defining the Problem Statement and Goal by the project team members.
 The primary purpose of the Six Sigma Define phase is to ensure the project team is focusing on the feasible business problem or pain area.